youwen5/web/routes/+about.typ

 and the rays tear the glistening waves asunder.

-And then we would talk, about that out-of-tune carillon every Sunday, about niche indie online science fiction, about suffering and capitalism, about art and music and hope and death, and you could tell me about a million other things.
+And then we would talk, about that out-of-tune carillon every Sunday, about niche indie online science fiction, about the climate and capitalism, about art and music and hope and death, and you could tell me about a million other things.